sam-hilliard/blog-posts/008-useful-css-functions-for-responsive-design.md

 ## `max()`

-`min()`'s opposite, `max()` functions in exactly the same way, except it returns the maximum value of it's passed parameters.
+`min()`'s opposite, `max()` functions in exactly the same way, except it returns the maximum value of its passed parameters.

 Whereas the `min()` function is useful for limiting the growth of an element, the `max()` function can be used to limit the